zoltan977/react-typescript-webshop/README.md

 ## Demo

-You can test the running application on this [demo](https://react-webshop-30l0.onrender.com) link.(It may take a few minutes to start...)
+You can test the running application on this [demo](https://react-webshop-30l0.onrender.com) link.(It may take a few minutes to start...)(On Firefox currently there are problems with login handling...)

 ## Tech-stack: